 How to use One Signal in LaravelLaravel

 The OneSingnal is the market leader in push notification providers.
-It provides the mobile + web push, email & in-app messages and easy way to send notifications.
-OneSignal provides an officially core PHP APIs but not Laravel package.
+It provides mobile + web push, email & in-app messages, and an easy way to send notifications.
+OneSignal provides official core PHP APIs but not the Laravel package.
 We are using OneSignal in many projects and write a bunch of line code in all projects where we needed OneSingnal.

-OneSignal add this package in his docs here..
+OneSignal add this package in his official docs here

 This package also works with the previous Laravel version.